Chronic Disease Improvement Collaborative (CDIC)

 The goal of this collaborative is to increase early detection and management of high blood pressure, pre-diabetes, and diabetes within Maine’s healthcare systems and within select primary care practices that have been empowered to implement interventions which will improve patient care and the patient experience.
 For primary care providers, this goal is reached through a Primary Care Quality Improvement Intervention focused on increasing patient medication adherence, as well as development of a team-based care approach that enhances patient care, resulting in policy/protocol implementations and changes that support improved outcomes for the target populations.

-March 6th 2018- CDIC webinar “National Diabetes Prevention Program and Diabetes Self-Management Training” with Nate Morse, Maine CDC.
-Click Here to Register!
+March 27th 2018 CDIC webinar: “National Diabetes Prevention Program and Diabetes Self-Management Training” with Nate Morse, Maine CDC. (rescheduled from 1/9 and 3/6) Click Here to view a recording of this webinar

 Funding for this work is provided under US CDC grant award DP 13-1305 through Maine CDC.